jennosgroup/Laravel-Request-Data/README.md

 We have two implementation, which is used when creating or updating models.

-When creating your model, in a typical store method of your controller, use the `getForCreate` method, which accepts two arguments.
+When creating your model, in a typical store method of your controller, use the static `getForCreate` method, which accepts two arguments.

 1) An array containing the data to work with i.e `$request->all()`.
 2) The request instance.

-When updating your model, in a typical update method of your controller, use the `getForUpdate` method, which accepts three arguments.
+When updating your model, in a typical update method of your controller, use the static `getForUpdate` method, which accepts three arguments.

 1) An array containg the data to work with i.e `$request->all()`.
 2) The model being updated